yceruto/symfony-ddd-skeleton/README.md

     ├── public/
     │   └── index.php

-Following the same filosofy of Symfony 4, whereas environment variables decides which development environment and debug mode should be used to run your application, you could use `APP_NAME` environment variable to set the application to execute.
+Following the same filosofy of Symfony 4, whereas environment variables decides which development environment and debug mode should be used to run your application, you can to use a new `APP_NAME` environment variable to set the application to execute.
-For now, you can play with your applications and PHP's built-in Web server prefixing the new application environment variable:
+For now, playing with your applications and PHP's built-in Web server prefixing the new application environment variable:

     $ APP_NAME=admin php -S 127.0.0.1:8000 -t public
     $ APP_NAME=api php -S 127.0.0.1:8001 -t public